yleeyilin/tp/docs/UserGuide.md

 ### Unpinning a contact : `unpin`

-Unpins the specified contact on Pooch Planner so that the contact will consistently appear at the top on the contact list.
+Unpins the specified contact on Pooch Planner so that your less important contacts can be removed from the top on the contact list.

 <div style="display: flex;">
     <img src="images/ug-images/command-images/unpin-before.png" style="flex: 1; margin-right: 5px; width: 50%; height: 50%;">